dkundel/gsoc-proposal/README.md

 ![Advanced Selector](selector-if-statement-screenshot-small.png)

+#### 5. Code oriented key board
+Another approach would be to use a code oriented keyboard as other programs do.
+However as CodeCombat is currently designed as a web application we do not have direct access in manipulating the keyboard and would have to build instead a screen keyboard.
+While this is doable it would most probably not reach the performance of the standard keyboard and therefore an evaluation would be necessary to see if the performance would still benefit from such a change even with having the smart autocomplete and the other features.

+#### 6. Others Remarks

 To increase the area of code visible to you, you can also hide the unit selector row as shown in the last screenshot.

-While I think ideally we would have in the end a completely responsive webapp for CodeCombat I think at the moment the most feasible option would be to create a separate page for the mobile version.
+While I think ideally we would have in the end a completely responsive web applicaton for CodeCombat I think at the moment the most feasible option would be to create a separate page for the mobile version.
 Therefore part of the project would be also to move the necessary parts of the play view to the mobile version.